tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 Tradecloud works with a delivery schedule per order line.
 Each delivery line in a schedule consists of a position, delivery date and a quantity.

-Some ERP systems like SAP work natively with delivery schedules.
+Some ERP systems like SAP work natively with mulitple delivery lines per order line.
 Use the Tradecloud [**native** delivery schedule](#native-delivery-schedule) in this case.

-Other ERP systems can only work with one date and one quantity per order line.
+Other ERP systems can only work with only one delivery per order line.
 Use the Tradecloud [**simple** delivery schedule](#simple-delivery-schedule) in this case.

 ## Native delivery schedule
+To use the native delivery schedule you must have the "Orders Webhook Integration" setting "My system supports" set to "**Multiple delivery lines per order line**".

-**TODO** Use the `orderEvent` field .,,
+Use the `orderEvent` field of the [POST order webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint.

-The field `lines.deliverySchedule` contains the current planned delivery schedule of this order line.
+The field `lines.deliverySchedule` contains the current delivery schedule of this order line.

 ### `deliverySchedule` fields